Hobonichi Techo Planner Review

 Last year I used the Hobonichi Techo Weeks (see my review here) as my main planner – which I also love.
 But I truly missed the space that the Hobonichi A6 provides.

 Hobonichi is a Japanese planner company that makes a few different very popular planners and notebooks.
+In fact, they have a cult like following of loyal fans.

 The defining characteristic of these planners is the super thin Tomoe River paper that the planners are printed on.